Lia Medeiros, Astrophysicist

 Research

 I am a computational high-energy astrophysicist interested in compact objects.
-I see space as the ultimate laboratory where theories can be tested in the most extreme environments imaginable, and compact objects are one of the best examples of this.
-I'm currently a NASA Hubble Fellowship Program, Einstein Fellow at Princeton University, was a member of the Institute for Advanced Study (IAS) from 2019 to 2023, and was a National Science Foundation (NSF) Astronomy and Astrophysics Postdoctoral Fellow from 2019 to 2022.
-I am a member of the Event Horizon Telescope Collaboration (EHTC) and much of my work has focused on preparing for these observations, as well as analyzing and interpreting the data.
-I co-coordinated the Gravitational Physics Inputs Working Group within the EHT for two and a half years and co-coordinated that working group's most ambitious project, the sixth paper in the Sgr A* series.
-A few of my past and current research projects are highlighted below.
+I see space as the ultimate laboratory where theories can be tested in the most extreme environments imaginable; compact objects are one of the best examples of this.
+I am an Assistant Professor at the University of Wisconsin, Milwaukee.
+Before that I was a NASA Hubble Fellowship Program, Einstein Fellow at Princeton University, was a member of the Institute for Advanced Study (IAS), and was a National Science Foundation (NSF) Astronomy and Astrophysics Postdoctoral Fellow.
+I am a member of the Event Horizon Telescope Collaboration (EHTC).
+Much of my work has focused on preparing for EHT observations, as well as analyzing and interpreting the data.
+I co-coordinated the Gravitational Physics Inputs Working Group within the EHT for two and a half years and co-coordinated that working group's first large-scale project, the sixth paper in the Sgr A* series.
+I also developed a machine-learning based algorithm, PRIMO, for EHTC data analysis that uses high-resolution, high-fidelity simulations as a training set for interferometric imaging.
+I used the PRIMO algorithm to reanalyze EHT data and achieved the maximum resolution of the array.
+A few past and current research projects from my group are highlighted below.

-New machine learning algorithm provides a sharper look at the M87 black hole
+PRIMO provides a sharper look at the black hole in M87

 PRIMO produced image of black hole in M87 galaxyImage credit: Medeiros et al. 2023